petersalomonsen/javascriptmusic/README.md

 # Webassembly music in the browser

+See the presentation of the project from [WebAssembly summit 2020](https://youtu.be/WZp0sPDvWfw?t=18666)

 This is a live-coding environment for music running entirely in the browser, synthesizing music in webassembly using [AssemblyScript](https://docs.assemblyscript.org/).

 Sources are in the [wasmaudioworklet](wasmaudioworklet) folder.